GET INVOLVED. TODAY.

 JOIN US.
 MAKE AN IMPACT.

 Are there other ways in which you want to get involved?
 Do you have contacts, resources, planning or social media skills you can donate to our cause?
-Let us know!

-HOW TO BE INVOLVED.
+HOW ELSE TO GET INVOLVED.

 We want to break through the noise, gain attention and traction for language rights, and for this, we need many of us joining together to make it happen.
 We need you!